About Soundslice

 We have a simple business that works the old-fashioned way, by offering products people pay for.

 We’ve never had any investors.
 Which means we don’t have venture capitalists breathing down our necks to sell out.
-Instead, we answer directly to our customers, using their feedback as guidance on how to improve our products.
+Instead, we answer directly to our customers, using their feedback as guidance on what to do next.

 The team